OpenWaterFoundation/owf-data-co-municipalities/README.md

 ### Colorado-Municipalities.geojson Contents ###

 This file is the ***Municipality*** worksheet saved in GeoJSON format.
-This file should be viewable as a map in the GitHub repository.
+This file is viewable as a map in the GitHub repository.
-It can also be used in GIS or mapping applications.
+It can also be used in GIS and mapping applications.

 ### Municipality-Basin-Relate.csv Contents ###